spaniakos/Simple-PHP-DB-Wrapper/Readme.md

 This is a very simple Database wrapper for PHP and mysql to get you started Simple and lightwait, makes it ideal for quick projects.

+You can Import (After publish) via composer install spaniakos/SimplePhpDbWrapper

 Requirements:
 ```
 php 8.2